Beach Ball: Production

 Stephanie Rothman worked on the movie as a production assistant, shooting second unit for the car chase scene with Aaron Kincaid.
 Gary Kurtz was assistant director.
+Patton thought Corman hired Weinrib to direct "because he was a comic and it was a comedy.
+That was Roger's thinking."

 In November 1964 Tommy Kirk was originally announced as male star along with Noel Edmonds.
 In December 1964 Chris Noel signed and Kirk was still attached.
 Kirk eventually dropped out of the film and was replaced by Edd Byrnes.